delatbabel/admin/docs/installation.md

 There are several required fields that must be supplied in order for a settings config file to work.
 Apart from that you can also define a number of optional fields that help you customize your settings page.

 > For a detailed description of all the settings configuration options, see the **[settings configuration docs](/docs/settings-configuration.md)**

+## Routes

+As soon as installation is complete, some routes should be visible from this package in your application route table.
+To check these, run this command:

+    php artisan route:list

+You should see routes pointing to the following controller endpoints:

+* DDPro\Admin\Http\Controllers\AdminController@dashboard
+* DDPro\Admin\Http\Controllers\AdminController@fileDownload
+* DDPro\Admin\Http\Controllers\AdminController@page
+* DDPro\Admin\Http\Controllers\AdminController@settings

+... etc.